Sekka Ni 1

 Not that you’ll need to worry about cooking of course.
 Although located on a quiet road, the apartment is a mere stone’s throw from some of Hirafu’s best restaurants and bars.
 From casual eateries to Michelin-star dining, and from quirky bars to late-night DJ sets, you’re never far away from the village’s famed après-ski activities.

-Thanks to its convenient location, stylish simplicity, and great amenities, Apartment Sekka Ni 1 is a delightful base to explore Hirafu from, both in winter and in summer.
+Thanks to its convenient location, stylish simplicity, and great amenities, Sekka Ni 1 is a delightful base to explore Hirafu from, both in winter and in summer.

 Bright and airy living spaces